xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-tham-two-decades-of-kodi/index.md

 ---
-title: Over a Year Late, A Dollar Short - More Tham Two Decades of Kodi!
+title: Over a Year Late, A Dollar Short - More Than Two Decades of Kodi!
 date: 2024-03-24T11:43:19.329Z
 author: Keith Herrington
 tags: